jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 "It is the attempt to discover and formulate a definition, and to follow the implications of that discovery even when they lead in surprisingly, and sometimes disconcerting, directions."

 ## The Grasshopper
-A fun platonic dialogue poised as a tale between insects.
+A fun Platonic dialogue poised as a tale between insects.
 The grasshopper, about to die for winter, leaves his disciples with a few riddles.
-Within these tales, the grashopper details his philosophy of "refusing to work and insisting upon devoting himself exclusively to play".
+Within these tales, the grasshopper details his philosophy of "refusing to work and insisting upon devoting himself exclusively to play".
 Of course, his disciples challenge him about this, leading to a journey of defining what games are, attitudes toward playing games, and the role of games in utopias.

 (When talking about why the author chose to write the book as a Platonic dialogue) "His refusal to express himself in a plain expository style is perhaps no different in principle from someone's setting out to write an entire book without using the letter *e*"